emptycoder/shape-fp/docs/list.md

 ## map

-The `map` method maps the supplied the function over items.
+The `map` method maps the items of the list with the supplied function.

 ```typescript
 assert.equal(